csyde/alyxproject/README.md

 stata (STATionery Arranger -- named for a hideous Frank Gehry building at MIT) will be a set of scripts implementing a simple stationery pad model for Linux.

-The following third-party software is expected to be part of the project and is under the author's own licenses:

-Free Pascal and Lazarus (www.freepascal.org) - development language for lash and the hvac GUI Lisaem (lisa.sunder.net) - Lisa hardware emulator
-Mini vMac (www.gryphel.com/c/minivmac) - early Macintosh hardware emulator old Lisa and Mac system software and ROMs - You'll have to find those.
-Apple owns the copyrights but they're considered abandonware.

 Hardware
 --------